 Amelia has appeared before the Ontario Court of Appeal, Divisional Court and the Superior Court of Justice.
 Amelia received her Bachelor of Laws from Queen’s University in 2006, and was called to the Ontario Bar in 2007.

-Amelia is on the section executives for Elder Law and the Women’s Law Forum at the Ontario Bar Association.
+Amelia is the Chair of the Elder Law Section of Ontario Bar Association.
+She is listed as an expert in the area of Trusts & Estates Litigation on ReferToHer and is a member of STEP.
 She has also been a speaker and panelist at various continuing legal education seminars on elder and estate law.

 Stephanie has exclusively practised in the area of Family Law since her call to the bar in 2012.